 This course explores the production environment of Visual Effects.
-From summer blockbusters to independent art films, VFX have become a vital tool in the production process of modern filmmaking.
-This course opens the door to the modern visual effects production pipeline.
-Students learn first-hand how to breakdown a script for VFX, budget and schedule that breakdown, and implement all elements into a successful VFX pipeline.
-Prerequisites: None
+From summer blockbusters to independent art films, VFX have become a vital tool in the production process of modern

 FDC 370 | Television Series Spec [3 credits]

 In this course students structure an outline and write scenes with dialogue all inspired by and respecting the conventions of their chosen show.
 The class covers both half-hour sitcoms and one-hour shows.
 Prerequisites: FDC 252